Deceptive Humor: A Synthetic Multilingual Benchmark Dataset for Bridging Fabricated Claims with Humorous Content: Introduction

-\textbf{Key Contributions of this work:} \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item \textbf{Deceptive Humor: A Novel Intersection of Humor and Misinformation:} This work introduces a novel research problem that fuses humor detection with misinformation, focusing on humor generated from fabricated narratives. \item \textbf{First Multilingual and Code-Mixed Synthetic Benchmark for Fact-Aware Humor:} This study presents the first synthetic benchmark corpus designed to analyze fact-aware humor across multiple languages and code-mixed contexts, broadening computational humor research. \item \textbf{Evaluating DHD with Diverse PLMs:} We establish a benchmark by evaluating the proposed dataset with widely used open-source models, providing an initial reference point for future research. \end{itemize} \\ The remainder of the article is organized as follows: \autoref{lit} reviews existing work on humor and misinformation. \autoref{method} details the dataset construction process and baseline methods for deceptive humor detection. \autoref{result} presents and analyzes the experimental findings.
+\textbf{Key Contributions:} \begin{itemize} \item \textbf{Dataset Contribution:} We introduce the Deceptive Humor Dataset (DHD), a novel multilingual resource for studying how humor veils misinformation, supported by detailed satire-level and humor-type labels. \item \textbf{Technical Contribution:} We establish strong baselines by evaluating the dataset with diverse pre-trained language models (PLMs), providing valuable benchmarks to guide and facilitate future research in fact-aware humor detection. \end{itemize} The remainder of the article is organized as follows: \autoref{lit} reviews existing work on humor and misinformation. \autoref{method} details the dataset construction process and baseline methods for deceptive humor detection. \autoref{results} presents and analyzes the experimental findings and \autoref{humaneval} present the alignment between human and machine labeling.
 Finally, \autoref{conclusion} summarizes key takeaways and outlines future research directions.